Mervodactyl/CV/cv.md

 * Map out and begin app development for Private clients: References available on Request
 * Give talks to schools both primary and secondary with the aim to encourage young minds into technical fields: [Tuffnel Primary](http://www.tufnellpark.islington.sch.uk/) / [Holloway Secondary](http://www.holloway.islington.sch.uk/)
 * Continued expansion and commitment to personal coding education

+_Highlights_

+Being able to see my work history on GitHub and see how far I've progressed in such a short time frame and helping others through volunteer teaching

 ### [CritterCorder](https://www.behance.net/gallery/11111993/CritterCorder-Branding)